Overv/Open.GL/content/context.md

 > If you prefer to dynamically link with GLEW, leave out the define and link with `glew32.lib` instead of `glew32s.lib` on Windows.
 Don't forget to include `glew32.dll` or `libGLEW.so` with your executable!

 Now all that's left is calling `glewInit()` after the creation of your window and OpenGL context.
+The `glewExperimental` line is necessary to force GLEW to use a modern OpenGL method for checking if a function is available.

+	glewExperimental = GL_TRUE;
+	glewInit();

 Make sure that you've set up your project correctly by calling the `glGenBuffers` function, which was loaded by GLEW for you!

-	glewInit();

 	GLuint vertexBuffer;
 	glGenBuffers( 1, &vertexBuffer );